 Here you will be the principal, grantor, or donor of the POA and the broker will be your agent.
 But remember it is a limited purpose POA where the broker has specific rights – transfer securities to a stock exchange when you sell shares or pledge the securities with the broker for a limited time.

-buy Lyrica australia What is the need of POA?
+where to buy provigil in bangkok What is the need of POA?

 The Demat account stores the shares that you buy – both online and offline.
 So, when you buy any share (of course for delivery) it goes to your Demat account.